wu-hongjun/Hackintosh-Aero-15W/README.md

 #### Don't forget to star this project if you like it!
 #### Fork the project to your own repository and clone it to your machine to make changes.
 #### ACPI files are unique, so I strongly recommend you configure your own DSDT when your build is stable.
+#### Or, if you want to download the EFI files just to try, you can check out the [Release](https://github.com/Errrneist/Hackintosh-Aero-15W/releases).

 ## Special Thanks